BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 ## Pipeline

 For the pipeline, just like mentioned, most things can be changed with the config file.
 But here are some examples of things that be changed in the **snakefile** itself.
 The main [config file](../Snakefile4#L6) can be changed.
 If changed, please change it as well in the following python scripts [region](../scripts/region.py), [mapping](../scripts/mapping.py), [RSS](../scripts/RSS.py) and [write_annotation_report](../scripts/write_annotation_report.py).

-You can add extra values in the config file, but make sure you add them in the [snakefile](../Snakefile4#L31) and other [scripts](../scripts/RSS.py#L125).
-The input directory can also be changed if needed, please rename every download in something else you like.
+You can add extra values in the config file, but make sure you add them in the [snakefile](../Snakefile4#L31) and other scripts like [this](../scripts/RSS.py#L125).
+The input directory can also be changed if needed, please rename every **download** in something else you like.
 Every command in the snakefile can also be altered to your liking.
 Please follow the requirements of the package.
 For the inhouse IMGT scrape and annotation tools, please look at the **help rule (-h)**.

+From previous runs it is know that sometimes the **kmer** and **window** needed to be added to achieve better results.
+These parameters can be added in the [command](../Snakefile4#L365).

 ## Custom scripts and tools